-In an exclusive Interview, a Cavan man reveals how to drink for free.
+In an exclusive Interview, one Cavan man reveals how to drink for free.

-Jimmy McDermott (51) from Drumalee Cross County Cavan broke with tradition and long-standing protocol today and in a rare interview revealed five-ways to avoid paying for a round.
+Jimmy McDermott (51) from Drumalee Cross, County Cavan, broke with tradition and long-standing protocol today.
+In a rare interview, he revealed his top five tips to avoid paying for a round.

-There is a long-standing tradition in Cavan that one should never be caught for buying a round of drinks in a pub.
+Cavan has a long-standing tradition that one should never be caught for buying a round of drinks in a pub.

-Up until now the means and methods of these skills have been kept a closely guarded secret only handed down from father to son after an oath of secrecy has been sworn when a Cavan man reaches the age of fourteen — the accepted if not quite legal age for drinking in Cavan.
+Up until now, the means and methods of these skills have been kept a closely guarded secret.
+It has been a secret only handed down from father to son after an oath of secrecy has been sworn when a Cavan man reaches the age of fourteen.
+This is the accepted, if not quite legal, age for drinking in Cavan.

-The ancient oath of secrecy is signed in blood on animal skin – paper and ink being considered far too expensive – by Cavan teens on the evening of their fourteenth birthday.
+The ancient oath of secrecy is signed in blood on animal skin – paper and ink being considered far too expensive – by Cavan teens on the evening of their 14th birthday.

-It is locally considered to be a right of passage and is often part of a family celebration at which the family will gather around and share the one birthday bun and perhaps a plate of sandwiches.
+It is locally considered a right of passage and is often part of a family celebration.
+The family will gather around and share the one birthday bun and perhaps a plate of sandwiches.

-In the interview with Meanwhile in Ireland’s Social Affairs Department, Jimmy McDermott a fifty-one-year-old sheep farmer of Drumalee Cross – the white bungalow on the corner and who drives the red ninety-eight Fiesta — who wishes to remain anonymous broke with tradition and gave (sold) us the full story.
+In the interview with Meanwhile in Ireland’s Social Affairs Department, Jimmy McDermott, a 51-year-old sheep farmer of Drumalee Cross – the white bungalow on the corner – and owner of the red ‘98 Fiesta, who wishes to remain anonymous, broke with tradition and gave (sold) us the full story.

-1. Always leave a mouthful in the glass
+5. Always leave a mouthful in the glass – works all the time

-“By leaving the bit in the glass most people will actually believe you’ll be coming back.
-Works all the time Jimmy explained.
+“By leaving the small dribble in the glass, most people will actually believe you’ll be coming back.
+Works all the time,” Jimmy explained.

 The plan revolves around having an accomplice phone you with some ‘terrible bad family news’ just as it’s your turn to go to the bar.

-“The new baby is a great one as it has the advantage of follow-ups like the Christening and or the First Communion,” Jimmy said.
+“The new baby is a great one as it has the advantage of follow-ups.
+People will ask things like the Christening and/or the First Communion,” Jimmy said.

 “Always works,” Jimmy concluded.